Fogelman/compyler/readme.md

 ### Test

-The tests can be found in `./tests/tests.json`
+All tests are listed in `./tests/tests.json`

 ```
 make test